OpenAstronomy/openastronomy.github.io/gsoc/student_guidelines.md

 Download one or more of the OpenAstronomy projects and start experimenting with the code.
-Look at the latest pictures of the million degree Sun with SunPy or volume render a simulation of the galaxy with yt, there are loads of things to do with all the projects involved with OpenAstronomy, get involed!
+Look at the latest pictures of the million degree Sun with SunPy or volume render a simulation of the galaxy with yt, there are loads of things to do with all the projects involved with OpenAstronomy, get involved!

 3. **Set yourself up as a developer.**
 Create yourself an account on [GitHub](http://github.com) or [BitBucket](http://bitbucket.org).